Religious Education Programs

 Children & Youth at East Shore

 East Shore Unitarian Church (ESUC) offers a vibrant, high-quality religious exploration (RE) program for children and youth.
-This year, our vision of religious exploration is focused on building community online, engaging in faith formation at home, and practicing justice together.
+This year, we are offering in person RE programs.
+Children MUST be Registered to attend.

 East Shore is made up of an every growing group of diverse people, gathering together to support one another in a values-centered and affirming spiritual life journey.
 Many of our families are multifaith, some new to UU, some believing in mystery and awe, and some steeped in the traditions of their ancestors, and many still coming from faiths that didn’t quite fit.
 This pluralistic well is our strength, this diversity is our beauty.